alexander-t1bb1ts/VMVPN/README.md

   <img src="https://i.postimg.cc/sxShgjbw/Screenshot-2023-11-14-234933.png"/>
   <img src="https://i.postimg.cc/4xX9XTPQ/Screenshot-2023-11-14-235038.png"/>

   Success!
 Clearly, the VPN does its job.
 So well so, that the default loading browser is in a completely new language without meddling in any additional settings.
-Any step you can take to protect your identity online is certainly a step in the right direction.
+  Any step in adding security to your internet use is certainly a step in the right direction.
+Now you can do so confidently with a virtual machine!
 </p>